Malta's Residential Property Market Analysis 2026

 Accordingly, major domestic banks extended more than 90% of the credit to households and individuals, including mortgage loans.

-The median loan-to-value ratio stood at 79.5% last year, up from 76.5% in the preceding year but still slightly down from 80% two years prior, according to the Hypostat 2025 report released by the European Mortgage Federation.
+The median loan-to-value ratio stood at 79.5% in 2024, up from 76.5% in the preceding year but still slightly down from 80% two years prior, according to the Hypostat 2025 report released by the European Mortgage Federation.

 The size of Malta's mortgage market has stabilized to about 36% to 40% of GDP from 2009 to 2024, thanks to low and stable interest rates.